John Papuchis: Nebraska

-Nebraska has also owned one of the nation's top special teams units the past three seasons under Papuchis.
-In 2009, the Huskers’ kickoff and punt return units both ranked in the top 30 nationally, while All-Big 12 punter and place-kicker Alex Henery had an NU record 24 field goals, while also placing a Big 12-leading 30 punts inside the opponent 20-yard line.
+In 2009, the Huskers' kickoff and punt return units both ranked in the top 30 nationally, while All-Big 12 punter and place-kicker Alex Henery had an NU record 24 field goals, while also placing a Big 12-leading 30 punts inside the opponent 20-yard line.
 The Huskers also ranked in the top 15 nationally in kickoff return defense and third in touchbacks.

 Henery ended his career as Nebraska's all-time leading scorer and was the most accurate kicker in NCAA history, establishing eight NCAA records.
 Henery was selected as a first-team All-American in 2010, and finished his career hitting 68-of-76 field goal attempts.
 Along with Henery, Papuchis had another weapon to utilize on special teams in Adi Kunalic.
 One of the nation's elite kickoff specialists the past three years, Kunalic ranked among the national leaders in touchbacks each season, posting 86 career touchbacks.